FedericoSecchi/calm-desk-companion/README.md

   USING (auth.uid() = id);
 ```

+**Important Notes:**
+- The `id` column references `auth.users(id)` - this is automatically set by Supabase
-The app will automatically create a profile row when a user signs up for the first time.
+- The app will automatically create a profile row when a user signs in for the first time
+- RLS policies ensure users can only access their own profile
+- The `ON DELETE CASCADE` ensures profiles are deleted when users are deleted

 ### Installation